 The ruling class does not want us to understand this.
 That is why the ruling class censors the fact that, among working class people, AN INJURY TO ONE IS AN INJURY TO ALL.
 That is also why the ruling class has worked hard to replace the good phrase, "racial discrimination" (which points the accusing finger at the person or institution that is doing the discriminating) with the horrible divisive phrase "white privilege" (which points the accusing finger at working class whites with the false assertion that they benefit from [the word privilege means, by definition, a benefit] racial discrimination against non-whites), as you can read about here.

-The ruling class want working class whites to believe that anti-racism is code for anti-white.
-The Left agrees with the ruling class on this, and not only loves the phrase "white privilege" but also thinks it is a good idea to attack working class whites just because they are white in the name of anti-racism, as you can read about here.
+The ruling class wants working class whites to believe that anti-racism is code for anti-white.
+The Left agrees with the ruling class big lie on this, and not only loves the phrase "white privilege" but also thinks it is a good idea to attack working class whites just because they are white in the name of anti-racism, as you can read about here.

 EXCERPT FROM MLK, JR.'S SPEECH: